 2. 1951 Giants: "The Giants win the pennant!
 The Giants win the pennant!" … is something nobody could have imagined saying as late as Sept.
 14, when the New York Giants were still six games back of the Brooklyn Dodgers.

-But the Giants caught them with wins in 14 of their last 16.
-It came down to a three-game series between the two clubs at the Polo Grounds on Oct.
+But the Giants caught the Dodgers with wins in 14 of their last 16.
+It came down to a three-game series between the two clubs on Oct.
 1-3.
-The Giants won the first game, 3-1, but got drilled in the second, 10-0, to pull things back even.
-Perhaps you've heard how the season and series finale ended -- with Bobby Thomson's "Shot Heard 'Round the World" off Ralph Branca, drive home three runs to give the Giants the 5-4 victory and inspire Russ Hodges' famous call.
+The Giants won the first game, 3-1, at Ebbets Field but got drilled in the second, 10-0, at the Polo Grounds to pull things back even.
+Perhaps you've heard how the season and series finale ended -- with Bobby Thomson's "Shot Heard 'Round the World" off Ralph Branca, drive home three runs to give the Giants the 5-4 victory at the Polo Grounds and inspire Russ Hodges' famous call.

 Video: BKN@NYG: Bobby Thomson's Shot Heard 'Round The World

 There have been many, many great moments in Major League Baseball in the many, many years since, but perhaps none quite as iconic as this.
 Still, we're putting it at No. 2 for one reason and one reason only: The Giants lost the Series!
 The Giants lost the Series!
 The Yankees took it from them in six games.

 3. 2011 Rays: At the conclusion of play on Sept.
 3, the Yankees were in first place in the American League East, with the Red Sox just a half-game behind.
 The Rays were a total afterthought -- nine back of Boston.
 Conventional wisdom insisted it was the Yanks and Red Sox dueling it out for a division title, with the loser settling for the Wild Card spot.